Project

 Actions #3

-Updated by ekohl over 3 years ago
+Updated by ekohl about 4 years ago

 A common way with reverse proxy setups is https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto.
 Looks like Django has docs on this and https://docs.djangoproject.com/en/2.2/ref/settings/#secure-proxy-ssl-header suggests to use this setting: